robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 6. Verify if any of the data is unencrypted

-    > Look for the **Object Encryption** field.
+    > Look for the **Object encryption** field.
 (Does a portion of the blue bar indicate that encryption is set to none?)

 At this point you have identified that there is a bucket with high risk data that has open public read permissions and that certain objects in that bucket are not encrypted.
 When you first configured the environment you enabled default encryption for the bucket so this could be an indicator that someone has disabled it.